MrMEEE/awx-build/installguide.md

 Confirmed Breaking Upgrade paths:
 * 1.0.5.31 -> 1.0.5.32

-Here you need to get creative..
+Here you need to get creative.

 Got an answer from the AWX Team:

-"Upgrades between AWX versions are not expected to work.
+> "Upgrades between AWX versions are not expected to work.
 However, we have recently added an import/export capability to tower-cli/awx-cli, which allows you to export your job templates and other objects (not including credential secrets) to a JSON file, which you can then re-import to a freshly installed 1.0.6."

 They are referring to the awx-cli tool from their separate repo.. also, the awx-manage tool have a dumpdata/loaddata tool...